Ricky Wilson (singer)

-Charles Richard Wilson (born 17 January 1978) is an English singer-songwriter, artist and the frontman of five-piece band Kaiser Chiefs.
-Before the formation of the band, in 2003, Wilson was a member of the band Runston Parva (later known as Parva), which consisted of members of Kaiser Chiefs.
-On 19 September 2013, Wilson was confirmed as a coach on The Voice UK.
+Charles Richard Wilson (born 17 January 1978) is an English musician and the frontman of five-piece rock band Kaiser Chiefs.
+In September 2013, Wilson was confirmed as a coach on The Voice UK.
 He was the winning coach for both the fourth and fifth series of the show, being the first coach to win two years consecutively.
 Wilson left the show after three series, following the show's move to ITV.

 Early life

 Wilson was born in Keighley, West Yorkshire to Glynne and TV producer, Geoff Wilson.
 He has one brother, James.

 He attended Leeds Grammar School after Ghyll Royd primary school, and later attended Leeds Metropolitan University and completed his BA (Hons) degree in Graphic Arts and Design in 2000 before undertaking his master's degree in Art and Design.
 He then taught at Leeds College of Art and Design for a year before the band's big break.